mucommander/mucommander/readme.txt

 - Fixed date of Zip entries incorrectly displayed under certain conditions (bug #107).
 Contributed by Oliver Burgmaier.
 - Fixed SMB connection issues (bug #106).
+- Fixed connection issues with FTP servers not supporting the SYST command ;
+  those are now considered as Unix servers (bug #121).

 Known issues:
 - Some translations are not up-to-date.
 For more information, see: